-The Construction Quality Assessment System (CONQUAS), introduced in Singapore since 1989, serves as a national standard for assessing the quality of building projects.
+The Construction Quality Assessment System (CONQUAS®), introduced in Singapore since 1989, serves as a national standard for assessing the construction workmanship quality of building projects.

 CONQUAS® was designed with three objectives:

-- To have a standard quality assessment system for construction projects
+- To have a standard construction workmanship quality assessment system for building projects

-- To make quality assessment objective by measuring constructed works against workmanship standards and specification, and using a sampling approach to suitably represent the whole project
+- To make construction workmanship quality assessment objective by measuring constructed works against workmanship standards and specification, and using a sampling approach to suitably represent the whole project

-- To enable quality assessment to be carried out systematically, within reasonable cost and time
+- To enable construction workmanship quality assessment to be carried out systematically, within reasonable cost and time

 Amendments to CONQUAS®